Most people’s lives are not based on fundamentals.

 Be able to recognize when you may need to go develop yourself.
 You must be willing read, get in the right environment to be able to grow and become better.

-There are no short cuts, don’t expect something for nothing, go pay the price for your success.
+There are no short cuts, don’t expect something for anything, go pay the price for your success.

 Principle # 8: It Shall Come to Pass